Skip to content

 • Ticking a checkbox in a digital form

-There are no requirements for identity verification or advanced security measures.
-Therefore, this type of signature provides no guarantee of the signer's identity or the integrity of the document.
-The document can be altered afterward without necessarily being detected.
+There are no specific requirements for identity verification or advanced security measures.
+Therefore, this type of signature does not in itself guarantee the signer's identity or the integrity of the document.
+The document may be altered afterward without necessarily being detected.

 For informal agreements or internal documents where the burden of proof is low.
-ES is not recommended for sensitive or legally binding agreements.
+SES is not recommended for sensitive or legally complex agreements.

 Advanced Electronic Signatures (AES)